kellsull/item-eyes/README.md

 ### Index
 This is the landing page for the project.

-### Items / CRUD
+### Items / (Details, Create, Edit, Delete)
-These are scaffolded pages for Create, Read, Update and Delete for Item data.
+These are scaffolded pages for CRUD operations for Item data.

-### Locations / CRUD
+### Locations / (Details, Create, Edit, Delete)
-These are scaffolded pages for Create, Read, Update and Delete for Location data.
+These are scaffolded pages for CRUD operations for Location data.

 ### Areas / api / *
 These are controllers for the WebAPI access to the data